The Chicken Church in Java: Everything you Need to Know!

 Alamsjah invested in renovating his passion project.
 New tiles, new windows, new exhibition panels, new info boards, a new paved road leading up to the Temple, new prayer rooms for different religions in the underground chambers, and a new cafe in the rear of the dove/chicken.

-As of 2024, the Chicken Church is still not finished but is a popular attraction and museum.
+Today, the Chicken Church is still unfinished but is a popular attraction and museum.

 The Chicken Church operates as a museum with an entrance fee of 25.000 IDR / 1.7$.

-It’s desperately trying to rebrand under the name Bukit Rhema, a House of Prayer for All Nations, but let’s be honest, chances are everyone will keep calling it the Chicken Church.
+It’s desperately trying to rebrand under the name Bukit Rhema, a House of Prayer for All Nations, but let’s be honest, everyone will keep calling it the Chicken Church.
 Sorry, Mr. Alamsjah.

-In the main hall, there’s an exhibition following the construction history of the temple.
+In the main hall, there’s an exhibition following the history of the construction of the temple.

 In the front part of the chicken’s body are two floors of exhibitions.
-On the first floor, you can see pictures that warn of the dangers of drugs in the comic-book-style graphics found in street art across Indonesia.
+On the first floor, you can see pictures warning of the dangers of drugs in the comic-book-style graphics typical for Indonesian street art.

 On the second floor, there are pictures of the wedding ceremonial clothes of people from all regions of Indonesia, from Sumatra to Papua.

-On the third floor, there isn’t anything, but it’s the waiting area to go to the top of the chicken’s head, i.e. the crown and the viewpoint.
+On the third floor, is a waiting area and a staircase leading to the top of the chicken’s head, i.e. the crown and the viewpoint.
 Only 5 people are allowed at any one time and only for 3 minutes.

 On the other end, in the chicken’s butt, is the cafe.
 Every ticket doubles down as a free snack voucher.